• Skip to main content

 Jyothi Rajesh

-Christmas wreath cookies are by far the easiest and perfect Christmas cookies for the holidays.
-Made of cornflakes and marshmallows these no bake cookies are festive, fun to for kids to help and very tasty Christmas treats.
+Christmas wreath cookies are by far the easiest and fun Christmas cookies.
+Made using cornflakes and marshmallows these no-bake cookies are festive, and fun to make with kids.

 Prevent your screen from going dark